Prajwal208V/PreapBytes/react/README.md

              >ability to set an "activeClassName" and "activeStyle" on NavLink, is there any reason to use NavLink over Link 🦖 <Link to="/">Home</Link>
                 🦖 <NavLink exact activeClassName="active" activeStyle={{color:'red',background:'red',}} to="/">Home </NavLink>
+ Scaler(
+React Router refers to the standard library used for routing in React.
+It permits us for building a single-page web application in React with navigation without even  refreshing the page when the user navigates.
+It also allows to change the browser URL and will keep the user interface in sync with the URL.
+React Router will make use of the component structure for calling the components, using which appropriate information can be shown.
+Since React is a component-based framework, it’s not necessary to include and use this package.
+Any other compatible routing library would also work with React.
+The major components of React Router
+  -BrowserRouter: It is a router implementation that will make use of the HTML5 history API (pushState, popstate, and event replaceState) for keeping your UI to be in sync     with the URL.
+It is the parent component useful in storing all other components.
+  -Routes: It is a newer component that has been introduced in the React v6 and an upgrade of the component.
+  -Route: It is considered to be a conditionally shown component and some UI will be rendered by this whenever there is a match between its path and the current URL.
+  -Link: It is useful in creating links to various routes and implementing navigation all over the application.
+It works similarly to the anchor tag in HTML

+ )
  👉 router hooks:
                   1.useNavigate() -It helps to go to the specific URL, forward or backward pages.
                   2.